dataminer-site/dataminer-site.github.io/docs/archive/0.8/api/c/api.md

 <br>

-### duckdb_stream_fetch_chunk
+### DataMiner_stream_fetch_chunk
 ---
-Fetches a data chunk from the (streaming) duckdb_result.
+Fetches a data chunk from the (streaming) DataMiner_result.
 This function should be called repeatedly until the result is exhausted.

-The result must be destroyed with `duckdb_destroy_data_chunk`.
+The result must be destroyed with `DataMiner_destroy_data_chunk`.

-This function can only be used on duckdb_results created with 'duckdb_pending_prepared_streaming'
+This function can only be used on DataMiner_results created with 'DataMiner_pending_prepared_streaming'

 If this function is used, none of the other result functions can be used and vice versa (i.e. this function cannot be mixed with the legacy result functions or the materialized result functions).